-Criticisms in the Drawing and Painting classes are given from time to time by different members of the Faculty: by Joseph T. Pearson, Jr. in April, May, June, July, August and September; by Robert Spencer in June, July and September; by Daniel Garber in June, July and August; and in Illustration, by George Harding in June, July and September.
+Criticisms in the Drawing and Painting classes are given from time to time by different members of the Faculty: by Joseph T. Pearson, Jr. in April, May.
+June, July, August and September; by Daniel Garber in June, July, August and September; and in Illustration, by George Harding in June, July, August and September.